RyanDuff613/rails7_record_store_wthout_auth/README.md

 # README

 ### Description
 This is a simple version of the Rails Record Store project built from the Epicodus curriculum through the end of the "Rails with Active Record" course section.
 It is intended to serve as a template that students can use when working with the "Authentication and Authorization" section.
+Note that this is a VERY bare-bones example.
+It does not include essential parts of a Rails app such as Model validations or testing.

 ### Installation Instuctions
 - Clone this repository